riazufila/be-tray/README.md

 # be-tray

-be-tray is a simple program that allows services' status to be viewed from the system tray.
+be-tray is a simple program that allows Linux services' status to be viewed from the system tray.

 To-Do-List